 Students preferring to pay semester charges in monthly installments must have payment arrangements completed prior to registration.
-Financial arrangements may only be made with the director of student accounts or with the bursar.
-The director of student accounts can be reached by telephone at (570) 208-5835.
+Financial arrangements may be made with the Business Office, and can be reached at 570-208-5830.

 Students with a verified tuition-reimbursement benefit from their employers may defer payment of the portion of their tuition covered by the benefit until after the end of the semester, after grades are released.
-For a copy of the benefit-verification form or for more information about policies concerning tuition-reimbursement benefits, consult the dean of graduate programs or the director of student accounts.
+For a copy of the benefit-verification form or for more information about policies concerning tuition-reimbursement benefits, contact the Graduate Division at 570-208-5991.

 American Express, MasterCard, Visa and Discover credit cards may also be used for payment.